lucaschoma/Hello-World/README.md

 # hello-world
 My first repository

-I am a junior programmer.
-I love coding and developing apps using android.
+I am an Entry-level Data Analyst and  Programmer.
+I love coding and developing apps.

+This is my first data analytics project. i am still familiarizing myself with the Github resources as well.